linkerd/linkerd2/TEST.md

 # Unit tests

-Conduit is primarily written in Rust, Go, and React, and each entails a different set of unit tests, described below.
+Conduit is primarily written in Rust, Go, and Javascript, and each entails a different set of unit tests, described below.

 ## Rust